• Skip to primary navigation

 With just over 2,500 students enrolled, Linfield College is one of the smaller four-year institutions on this list.
 However, the Linfield-Good Samaritan School of Nursing is one of the highlights of the college, so nursing students are guaranteed to receive excellent nursing education.

-The traditional BSN program offers clinical class sizes of only eight students and theory courses, not more than 40.
+The traditional BSN program offers clinical class sizes of only eight students and theory courses of not more than 40.
 Other nursing options include an online RN-BSN and a 15-month accelerated second-degree program.

 Tuition Fee: $29,664